- Consumption, labor, and migration

-- Contemporary Spanish and Central American fiction
+- Contemporary Central American and Mexican literature

-“La señora de Trabanino: intertextualidad y angustia en la posguerra” El diablo en el espejo: reflexiones críticas sobre la obra de Horacio Castellanos Moya.
+“La señora de Trabanino: intertextualidad y angustia en la posguerra.”
+El diablo en el espejo: reflexiones críticas sobre la obra de Horacio Castellanos Moya.
 Eds.
 María del Carmen Caña Jiménez and Vinodh Venkatesh, Albatros Ediciones, 2016, pp. 63-86.

 “Two-Way Mirror: The Two Voices of Exile in La Rambla paralela by Fernando Vallejo.”
 Cincinnati Romance Review 39 (Fall 2015): 269-284.